 - Well-done is ‘bien-cuit’ for Americans = medium

-Bread and butter: Just so you know, bread only comes with butter at breakfast, so if you want it at lunch or dinner you have to ask for it.
-And only in fine restaurants do you find a bread plate; locals put their bread on the tablecloth.
+Bread and butter: Just so you know, bread only comes with butter at breakfast, or when you are eating raw oysters(!), so if you want it at lunch or dinner you usually have to ask for it (and you will get a low-key weird look from the waiter).
+And only in fine restaurants do you find a bread plate; locals put their bread on the tablecloth!

 Fingers vs Forks… In restaurants, pizza is usually eaten with a fork, as are French fries, chicken drumsticks… I’ve even seen a Frenchman eat a cheeseburger with a knife and fork!
 Mussels, on the other hand, are eaten using an empty shell as if it were tongs.

 When ‘thank you’ means ‘no’: If you are asked if you want more wine, bread, etc., know that in French “merci” can be short for “no thank you,” and does not mean, “yes, thank you,” as in the US and UK.